mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-been-called-with.md

 modified: 2024-09-28T12:53:24-06:00
 ---

-Alright, so _toHaveBeenCalledWith_ is like when you catch your roommate “borrowing” your stuff, and you need the _receipts_.
+So _toHaveBeenCalledWith_ is like when you catch your roommate “borrowing” your stuff, and you need the _receipts_.
 You’re not just interested in whether something got called—you’re like, “I want to know exactly HOW it was called!”
 Vitest’s _toHaveBeenCalledWith_ is perfect for asserting that a function (especially a mock function—trust me, you’ll mock a lot of things in testing) was called with a specific set of arguments.

 ## When Should I Use _toHaveBeenCalledWith_?